Andrei-Ghemusi/JUnit_testing_simple_methods/README.md

  - JUnit-5
  - this project is using JDK-21;

+## IDE
+- IntelliJ IDEA 2023.2.2 (Community Edition)

 ## Running the project
 The project was built and ran on **IntelliJ IDEA 2023.2.2 (Community Edition)**
 - To run the project press on the green arrow on the desired class of tests;
 - To run the desired test, on the test class, click on the green arrow for that method;
-- To run the tests using Maven, click on Maven then: clean, compile, test and then install.
+- To run the tests using Maven, click on Maven then install.
 - To run the tests using the terminal, run the following commands in order:
   - `mvn clean compile test package`
   - `mvn install`